 - Strengthen your coaching skills.
 Offering and receiving coaching and feedback are important parts of practicing excellence.

 - Focus on your well-being.
 We produce optimal results when we’re at our best, physically and emotionally.

 - Connect your own work with department and University goals and priorities as well as strategic plan goals.

 - Continuously gain knowledge, build skills, increase engagement, and improve productivity.

 - Focus on your patient, client, or co-worker to increase their satisfaction.
 Offer unparalleled customer service and care on all levels.
 Success breeds success.

 The University’s industry is to create, disseminate, and apply knowledge.

-At UMB we seek to square the circle, think outside of the box, expand infinity.
+At UMB, we seek to square the circle, think outside of the box, expand infinity.
 We seek to augment the learning of students, faculty, and staff.
 We foster and protect academic freedom and habits of thinking that are creative and critical.
-No one is exempt, for learning is a lifelong avocation.
+No one is exempt, because learning is a lifelong avocation.
 The University creates and encourages a climate of discovery as well as the formation of innovative teaching and learning strategies — we realize further learning occurs in places beyond the classroom.

 We pursue knowledge by preserving the intellectual heritage of our past while boldly marching into the arms of our future.
-It is our responsibility to disseminate this new knowledge to the general population, and then apply it through patents, startup companies, nonprofit community outreach organizations, and bench-to-bedside methods.
+It is our responsibility to disseminate this new knowledge to the general population and then apply it through patents, startup companies, nonprofit community outreach organizations, and bench-to-bedside methods.
 After all, if a large grant is awarded to aid an underserved population, but the program never gets off the ground, no one benefits.
-If a groundbreaking legal brief has potential to become a new judicial mandate, but is never voiced, no one benefits.
+If a groundbreaking legal brief has potential to become a new judicial mandate but is never voiced, no one benefits.
 And, if a cure for disease is found but not acted upon, it benefits no one.